 CALL FOR CHAPTER BOARD NOMINATIONS

-The CUPA-HR Michigan Chapter board is seeking nominations – both self-nominations and nominations of your colleagues – for President-Elect and At-Large board members.
+The CUPA-HR Michigan Chapter board is seeking nominations – both self-nominations and nominations of your colleagues – for At-Large board members.
 As a board member you will have the opportunity to engage with and support your fellow Michiganders working in the Michigan Higher Education Community.
 Terms will begin July 1, 2021.

 The College and University Professional Association in Human Resources (CUPA-HR) has been at the forefront of education and resources for COVID-19, specifically for HR professionals in colleges and universities.
 As you may already know, the CUPA-HR community provides a means for HR professionals like you to exchange information, tips, and resources with your fellow colleagues across the country and in Michigan.
 In these uniquely challenging times, we need each other more than ever, and that includes leadership of our state chapter.